smm1999/TFM/README.md

 # README - ENG -  TFM (Master's Thesis)
 This repository contains all the files related to my Master's Thesis (TFM).
 Here you will find the necessary documentation, as well as code files and Power BI document used in my research.

+# Data
+The Data used for this project has been extracted form Kaggle: https://www.kaggle.com/datasets/edumucelli/spotifys-worldwide-daily-song-ranking

 ## Recommended Tools

 Before using the files included in this repository, it is recommended to have the following tools installed: